chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/FatFs/FatFs_MultiDrives/readme.txt

 directory, in a way to fit the application requirements.
 In this case, two drives are used, so the Max drive number is set to: _VOLUMES = 2 in “ffconf.h” file.

-STM32 Eval board's LEDs can be used to monitor the example status:
+STM32 Eval board's LEDs can be used to monitor the application status:
-  - LED1 is ON when the example runs successfully.
+  - LED1 is ON when the application runs successfully.
   - LED3 is ON when any error occurs.